UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 Table: Thief Levels

+**Weapons** Simple and Missile
+**Armor** Light
+**Shields?** No
+**Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
+**Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
+In addition, thieves surprise enemies on a roll of 3+ (instead of on a 5+).
+**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skullduggery.
+To succeed, they must roll 3+ with a d6.

+- Hear noises through doors or across rooms
+- Pick locks or disable traps
+- Climb sheer surfaces
+- Move silently
+- Hide in shadows
+- Pick pockets

 \newpage

 ### Advanced Classes

 #### Ranger

-**Requirements**
-**Weapons** Any
-**Armor** Light and Medium
-**Shields?** Yes
-**Name Level** When they reach 9th level, the ranger becomes a Marcher Lord (or Lady) and rules over a border march.
-**Tracking** A ranger can track a party through the wilderness for a few days after their passing.
-When underground or in adverse conditions, a roll of 5+ on a d6 is required.
-**Pass Without Trace** A ranger leaves no trail in the wilderness, and cannot be tracked by mundane means.
-**Ambush** A ranger surprises enemies on a roll of 3+ when in the wilderness (instead of on a 5+).
-**Spellcasting** Rangers may cast a number of spells per day from their spell list, as indicated by the table below.
-Rangers know all spells on their spell list.
-Ranger spells are considered to be of a level equal to ⅓ of the casting ranger's level (round down).
-Rangers must meditate in a wilderness setting for at least one (1) hour to be able to cast spells that day.

 | Level | XP      | HD | To-Hit | Save | Spells per Day |
 |-------|---------|----|--------|------|----------------|